cal-itp/data-infra/docs/contribute/contribute-best-practices.md

 * **Headers should increase linearly.** If you’re inside of a section with one #, then the next nested section should start with ##.
 Avoid jumping straight from # to ###.

 (guidelines-by-contribution)=
-## Guidelines by Contribution Type
+## Guidelines by Contribution Size
-When you are ready to make changes, visit the [Submitting Changes](submitting-changes) section for how to contribute.
+Read below for guidance based on the size of your contribution.

-If you haven't yet, navigate to the [Common Content](content-types) section of the documentation for further information on adding specific types of content.
+When you are ready to make changes, visit the [Submitting Changes](submitting-changes) section for how to contribute, and utilize the [Common Content](content-types) section for information on adding specific types of content.

 (small-changes)=
 ### Small Changes
 For small changes such as typos, clarification, or changes within existing content you can reference the [Common Content](content-types) section as needed.